Modulus of continuity of Monge--Amp\`ere potentials in big cohomology classes: Abstract

 \section{Abstract}

-In this paper, we prove a uniform estimate for the modulus of continuity of solutions to degenerate complex Monge--Amp\`ere equation in big cohomology classes.
-This improves the previous results of Di Nezza--Lu and of the first author.
+In this paper, we prove a uniform estimate for the modulus of continuity of solutions to the degenerate complex Monge--Amp\`ere equation in big cohomology classes.
+This improves the previous work of Di Nezza--Lu and the first author.